 Providing good responses to customer complaint letters is an effective way to solve poor quality products or poor customer service issues.
 The right response has the power to quell anger, win customer loyalty back, and lead to effective results within a limited time frame.
 Those who took the time to respond to a complaint letter showed that they were serious about solving the problem with the customer, not just sending back a standard response.
 It gives the company a chance to correct this situation and may actually resolve any bad feelings from unhappy customers.

 Complaint letters should be properly responded to avoid the escalation of the situation.
-The response should emphasis on how you plan to resolve the situation rather than focusing on the error or problem.
+The response should emphasise how you plan to resolve the situation rather than focusing on the error or problem.
 Instead of becoming defensive, one may be thankful for the feedback and respond in a polite and concerned manner.

 Always refer to the company's policies and procedures as the first port of call to see if there is a standard procedure for handling complaints.
-Also check any contracts, terms and conditions agreed or accepted by the customer.
+Also check any contracts, terms and conditions agreed to or accepted by the customer.
 This will help to determine if the company is at fault or responsible for the issue and the next step on how to respond.

 If the complaint is clearly valid, or when you are clearly at fault, say that you appreciate the person notifying you and you are truly concerned about the problem.